 - Diagnostic pathway auditing to identify pathway delays and their root causes (e.g. audit of 62 day cancer pathway)

 - Auditing use of particular drugs against guidance to ensure appropriate prescribing and access to treatments

 As an example, our case study ‘Clinical Audit in Secondary Care’ summarises an audit of secondary care providers undertaking a range of procedures which SPH was commissioned to deliver by an STP group of CCGs.

-For further information please talk with Richard Davis at SPH or get in touch via our contact page.
+For further information please get in touch via our contact page.